garethjmsaunders/digital-code-style-guide/css/02-syntax-and-formatting.md

  */
 ```

-There will be unavoidable exceptions to this rule—such as URLs, or gradient syntax.
-These shouldn't be worried about.
+Do not worry about unavoidable exceptions to this rule, such as URLs, or gradient syntax.